Welcome to the Omaha System Web site!

 Copyright: The Omaha System terms, definitions, and codes have existed in the public domain since 1975.
 Therefore the terms, definitions, and codes are not held under copyright.
 They are available for use without permission from the publisher or the developers, and without a licensing fee.
 However, the terms and structure must be used as published and accompanied by a reliable source (2005 book or Web site).
 Other sections of the book are held under copyright by Health Connections Press.
 For more information, refer to the book, or contact Health Connections Press.

 Recognition/Electronic Health Records: The American Nurses Association recognized the Omaha System as a standardized terminology to support nursing practice in 1992.
-In 2014, Minnesota became the first state to recommend ANA-recognized point-of-care terminologies be used in all EHRs.
+In 2014, Minnesota became the first state to recommend ANA-recognized point-of-care terminologies be used in all Electronic Health Records (EHRs).
 The evidence underlying this decision was a survey that showed that the Omaha System was used in 96.5% of Minnesota counties.
 The Omaha System became a member of the Alliance for Nursing Informatics in 2009.
 It meets US Department of Health and Human Services interoperability standards for EHRs, having passed the Healthcare Information Technology Standards Panel (HITSP) Tier 2 criteria for Use Cases in 2007.
 Additionally, it is integrated into the National Library of Medicine’s Metathesaurus; CINAHL; ABC Codes; NIDSEC; Logical Observation Identifiers, Names, and Codes (LOINC®); and SNOMED CT®.
 It is registered (recognized) by Health Level Seven (HL7®), and is congruent with the reference terminology model for the International Organization for Standardization (ISO).

 To return to this home page, click the puzzle pieces in the top left corner.